peter88213/md2nw/README.md

 # md2nw

-Generate a novelWriter project from a work in progress written with any text editor or Markdown word processor.

 ## Features

+This Python script generates a [novelWriter](https://novelwriter.io/) project from a work in progress written with any text editor or Markdown word processor.
-- Converts three levels of the novel structure: Parts, chapters, and scenes.
+It converts three levels of the novel structure: Parts, chapters, and scenes.

 ## Requirements